cbodonnell/airgap-oci/README.md

 * `app.tar.gz` - application bundle (kubernetes manifests, helm charts, etc.)
 * `images` - directory containing a registry of images

-In this example, we will assume we already have the `airgap.yaml` and `app.tar.gz` files and we will use `skopeo` to copy the images from a remote registry to a temporary local registry to use for the bundle.
+In this example, we will assume we already have the `airgap.yaml` and `app.tar.gz` files and we will use `crane` to copy the images from a remote registry to a temporary local registry to use for the bundle.

 ### Create a local registry